Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective within an organization and in the overall job market.
+Lack of personal growth can make employees uncompetitive within an organization and in the overall job market.

-- Look for Mentoring: Find someone to mentor you who can offer assistance, suggestions, collaborations or highlight areas for improvement.
+- Look for Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections, or point out areas of improvement.

-- Continue Your Education: Complete additional classes, certificates, or degrees program relevant to the job.
+- Continue Your Education: Complete additional classes, certificates or degrees that are pertinent to the field.

 Negativity

-- Concentrate on Positives: Be aware of your strengths and positive qualities of your character even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of your strengths and positive qualities of your character in times of stress

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to mistakes, burnout, and internal frustration.
-Although it’s important to put in the effort to the fullest extent, committing beyond one’s capabilities is likely to result in lower efficiency and expected results.
+The majority of the time, commitment to too much can lead to burnout, errors, and internal discontent.
+While it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and expected results.

 - Practicing Time Management Techniques